-5. Appro oval Have the proposed plans been approved (as appropriate) by: - Employing body Governing body/management committee - Headteacher/SLT - Education Visits Coordinator (EVC) 6.
-Super vision Ratios Are ratios appropriate for the proposed activities and nature of the pupils?
+5. Appro oval Have the proposed plans been approved (as appropriate) by: - Employing body - Governing body/management committee - Headteacher/SLT - Education Visits Coordinator (EVC) 6.
+Supe vision Ratios Are ratios appropriate for the proposed activities and nature of the pupils?
 Is the ratio of male/female competent adults appropriate?
 There are sufficient leaders to ensure effective supervision at all times and to deal with incidents and emergencies?
 7 Prelim inary Visits Is a pre-visit required?
 Has the pre-visit been completed?
 Has suitable/sufficient background information been obtained?
 8 Conta ct with Parents/Carers Have they been sufficiently informed of the proposed visit/activity?
-The appropriate control of the contr consent/medium and higher risk specific consent?
+Has appropriate consent been obtained - low risk usually blanket consent/medium and higher risk specific consent?
 Have parent(s) been informed of any special requirements?
 Has a meeting been convened, if appropriate?
 Up to date medical information and contact details are available and will be shared with the Visit Leadership Team and any relevant Provider staff?
-9. First A Aid Is suitable First Aid equipment available?
+9. First Aid Is suitable First Aid equipment available?
 Is someone with relevant First Aid experience or training available whilst on the off-site activity?
 Will the provider/location have First Aid qualified staff available?
-10. Tran sport Is suitable transport available and arranged?
-Have you referred to the visit document with regard to: - Driving a mini-bus - come de la companya d Is the driver appropriately qualified and DBS checked (if necessary)?
+10. Trar sport Is suitable transport available and arranged?
+Have you referred to the visit document with regard to: - Driving a mini-bus - The same was a series of the s Is the driver appropriately qualified and DBS checked (if necessary)?
 Are the vehicles roadworthy and appropriately insured? Ц Has parental permission been obtained for the Transportation of young people by staff, volunteers or other parents vehicles?
 11. Equi pment - Are you satisfied that any equipment provided by school to be used by the group has been checked for safety, is in good working order and meets the necessary safety standards?

-12. Insurance
+12. Insura ance

-☐ Are suitable insurance arrangements in place?
+Are suitable insurance arrangements in place?

+13. Finan ce

-13. Finance ☐ Costs of visit are being recovered? ☐ Have appropriate financial and VAT arrangements been made? ☐ Are the arrangements in accordance with school's charging policy? ☐ Any catering implications (FSM's)
+Costs of visit are being recovered?

+Have appropriate financial and VAT arrangements been made?
+Are the arrangements in accordance with school's charging policy?

+Any catering implications (FSM's)

-14. Pupils
+14. Pupils ;

-□ Are the pupils to be properly prepared and briefed on safety and emergency procedures, including: - Rendezvous procedures - Emergency actions - Supervisory groupings □ Are the pupils physically/emotionally capable of undertaking the activities? □ Will the pupils be suitably clothed and equipped? □ Are special or differing needs catered for appropriately to promote inclusion?
+Are the pupils to be properly prepared and briefed on safety and emergency procedures, including:

+Rendezvous procedures

+Emergency actions Supervisory groupings

+Are the pupils physically/emotionally capable of undertaking the activities?

+Will the pupils be suitably clothed and equipped?

+Are special or differing needs catered for appropriately to promote inclusion?

-15. Emergency Procedure
+15. Emerg gency Procedure

 There is an emergency plan in place and leaders, helpers, participants, providers and Emergency Base Contacts have been given relevant information about it (as applicable)?

-16. Documentation (as applicable)
+16. Docur mentation (as applicable)

-☐ Are the following available to take on the visit?
+Are the following available to take on the visit?

-- Tickets

-- Copies of relevant policy documents Completed copies of Medical and Consent forms for all participants
+Tickets Copies of relevant policy documents

 Completed copies of Medical and Consent forms for all participants.

 Accident Report Forms

-- Base Contact Emergency Telephone numbers
+Base Contact Emergency Telephone numbers

-- Insurance documents
+Insurance documents

-- Copies of risk assessments

-- Passports and visas if required
+Copies of risk assessments Passports and visas if required

-- European Health Card
+European Health Card

 17. Finally

-☐ The visit meets all relevant requirements of school requirements
+The visit meets all relevant requirements of school requirements